 Investment Licence - MiFID

-Enabling you to arrange, advise, make, deal and manage investments in different investment products across Europe
+Enabling you to arrange, advise, make, deal and manage investments in different investment products across the UK

-We can help you obtain an investment licence for MiFID firms across Europe.
+We can help you obtain an investment licence in the UK (FCA).
 We will spend time with you to understand your business model.
 We will establish the investment services and activities you wish to provide as well as the financial instruments you wish to deal with.
 We will advise you on the initial capital requirements as well as the regulatory conditions, including operational and management requirements.

 Our service includes: